Gjirokastër: Religion

 The region was part of the Eastern Orthodox diocese of Dryinoupolis, part of the metropolitan bishopric of Ioannina.
 It was first mentioned in a notitia of the 10th–11th century.
 With the destruction of nearby Adrianupolis its see was transferred to Gjirokastër and assumed the name Doecese of Dryinopoulis and Argyrokastron (Δρυϊνουπόλεως και Αργυροκάστρου).
 In 1835 it was promoted to metropolitan bishopric under the direct jurisdiction of the Ecumenical Patriarchate of Constantinople.
 Today, the city is home to a diocese part of the Orthodox Autocephalous Church of Albania.
 The two existing churches of the city were re-built at the end of the 18th century, after approval by the local Ottoman authorities who received large bribes by the Orthodox community.
 The Orthodox Cathedral of the "Transfiguration of the Saviour" was rebuilt at 1773 on the site of an older church and is located at the castle quarters.

 During the Ottoman period Gjirokastër was a significant centre for the Muslim Sufi Bektashi Order, especially in relation to its spread and literary activity.
-In the early 19th century during the rule of Ali Pasha, British diplomat William Martin Leake during his journey from Vlorë to Gjirokastra and later to present-day Greece, in his diary describes his arrival on December 26, 1804, in the region of Derópoli, or Dropull as it was known from the local Albanians.
+In the early 19th century during the rule of Ali Pasha, British diplomat William Martin Leake during his journey from Vlorë to Gjirokastra and later to present-day Greece, in his diary describes his arrival on 26 December 1804, in the region of Derópoli, or Dropull as it was known from the local Albanians.
 According to him, its chief city Gjirokastër numbered about 2000 Muslim families and about 100 Christian families.
 While Libohovë, also then part of the same region, numbered half of that number with about 1000 Muslim families and 100 Christian families.

 In 1925, Albania became the world center of the Bektashi Order, a Muslim sect.
 The sect was headquartered in Tirana, and Gjirokastër was one of six districts of the Bektashi Order in Albania, with its center at the tekke of Baba Rexheb.
 The city retains a large Bektashi and Sunni population.
-Historically there were 15 and tekkes and mosques, of which 13 were functional in 1945.
+Historically there were 15 tekkes and mosques, of which 13 were functional in 1945.
 Only Gjirokastër Mosque has survived; the remaining 12 were destroyed or closed during the Cultural Revolution of the communist government in 1967.

-According to the 2011 census, which has been widely disputed due to irregularities in the procedure and its data affected by boycott, the percentages of the local population per religious group are: Islam 42,3%, Bektashis 5,3%, Eastern Orthodox 14,6%, Roman Catholics 2,8%, while a 35,2 had not declared any religion or is non-religious.
-According to the Gjirokastër county census data (which includes other municipalities besides Gjirokastër), it had the highest percentage of atheists compared to all other counties in Albania, with Vlora being the second (6.3% compared to 6.01%).
+According to the previous 2011 census, which has been widely disputed due to irregularities in the procedure and its data affected by boycott, the percentages of the local population per religious group are: Islam 42,3%, Bektashis 5,3%, Eastern Orthodox 14,6%, Roman Catholics 2,8%, while a 35,2 had not declared any religion or is non-religious.

+According to the Gjirokastër County 2023 census data (which includes other municipalities beyond Gjirokastër), the 2023 census revealed the following religious composition: 14.4% identified as Muslims, 21.0% as Bektashis, 1.2% as Catholic Christians, 25.3% as Orthodox Christians, 0.26% as Evangelical Christians, 7.28% as atheists, 14.36% as believers without denomination, and 15.95% as "Not stated/other".